-- The stop codon is recognized by a release factor protein.
-The release factor protein mimics the three-dimensional structures of tRNA molecules.
+The stop codon is recognized by a release factor protein.
+The release factor protein mimics the three-dimensional structure of a tRNA molecule.
 In bacteria, the release factor 1 (RF1) protein recognizes the stop codons 5’-UAA-3’ and 5’-UAG-3’.
 The release factor 2 (RF2) protein recognizes 5’-UAA-3’ and 5’-UGA-3’.

 Translation termination works essentially the same way in eukaryotes.
-One minor diference is the use of a single eukaryotic release factor (eRF) protein that recognizes all three possible stop codons. eRF cleaves GTP to terminate translation.
+One minor diference is the use of a single eukaryotic release factor (eRF) protein that recognizes all three possible stop codons. eRF cleaves GTP to terminate translation in eukaryotes.

-- What nucleotide provides the energy to terminate translation?
+What molecule provides the energy to terminate translation?